agola-io/agola-site/README.md

 and run the web server locally:

 ```
-cd site
-../node_modules/vuepress/cli.js dev
+npm run dev
 ```

-It will compile the site, start a small server, and let you know that you can view the site at http://localhost:8081/
+It will compile the site, start a small server, and let you know that you can view the site at http://localhost:8080/